lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 Constrained devices with capabilities significantly beyond Class 2 devices exist.
 They are less demanding from a standards development point of view as they can largely use existing protocols unchanged.
-The present document therefore does not make any attempt to define constrained classes beyond Class 2.
+The previous version of the present document therefore did not make any attempt to define constrained classes beyond Class 2.
 These devices, and to a certain extent even J-group devices, can still be constrained by a limited energy supply.
+Class 3 and 4 devices are less clearly defined than the lower classes; they are even less constrained.
+In particular Class 4 devices are powerful enough to run, e.g., JavaScript interpreters.
+Additional classes may need to be defined based on protection capabilities, e.g., an MPU (memory protection unit; true MMUs are typically only found in J-group devices).

 With respect to examining the capabilities of constrained nodes, particularly for Class 1 devices, it is important to understand what